jagilber/powershellScripts/docs/manage-ado-sfmc-service-connection-with-builtin-task.md

 write-host "finished inline"
 ```

-## AzurePowershell builtin task in a build pipeline example
+## AzurePowershell builtin task in a build pipeline

+To use the script to manage service fabric service connection in a build pipeline, perform the following:

 ```yaml
 variables: